doritito/pdsnd_github/README.md

 several .csv files that are used in the bikeshare.py code (these are being ignored)

 ### Credits
 Udacity GPT is a great help when I had questions.
 Thanks also for creating this course!
+Also thanks to my company for sponsoring this course!